 Background on the theme:

+WMO reform suggests moving toward a more coherent and effective delivery of the global WMO Education and Training Programme

+The WMO Education and Training Programme is currently challenged by changes in workforce numbers, profiles and roles; expansion of existing and new services within NMHSs; gaps in the level of available training resources between Members; the need for new pedagogical approaches to meet competency standards; the introduction of many new training strategies, technologies and delivery methods that promise to be more efficient in meeting learning needs; and prevalent stresses to training budgets.

-Trying to improve cooperation among international education and training providers...
+The concept of a WMO Education and Training Board has been proposed as a formal mechanism to achieve goals of the WMO Global Campus initiative, in particular seeking to improve cooperation and coordination among international education and training providers

+The ultimate objective of the WMO Education and Training Board concept is to increase the sustainability of education and training efforts in meteorology, hydrology and related disciplines to meet the growing needs of Members

-Goals/Desired Outcomes:
+Example Goals/Desired Outcomes:

-Concept as the tool to further promote collaboration under the aegis of WMO Global Campus in a formal way;
+General agreement on the value of the Education and Training Board concept as a formal mechanism to promote increased collaboration under the aegis of the WMO Global Campus way;

-Recommendations to the Education and Training Board Concept
+Recommendations for implementation of the Education and Training Board concept

 Elements to consider in the workplan:

-Background information: ETB as a driver for Global Campus
+Background information: the Education and Training Board (ETB) as a driver for meeting Global Campus goals

 Presentation of the ETB Concept

+Review of the ETB Terms of Reference, including its composition, responsibilities of participating entities, and working procedures

-ETB Mandate (Terms of Reference) and its approval (development process) (things to be discussed within ETB, such as Data/Resources Policy, Quality Assurance, Assessment Tools, Joint E-Learning Platform, Micro-credentials)
+Potential elements to be discussed within the ETB, for example, a Data/Resources Policy, Quality Assurance, Assessment Tools, Joint E-Learning Platform, and issuing Micro-credentials.

-Composition of the ETB (approval/coordination process)

-ETB Management

-Responsibilities of participating entities

-Budget/Financing – Search for a Business Model
+Budget/Financing – Search for a Business Model (?)

-Group Discussion Results
+Group Discussion Prompts

 Challenges and concerns (What barriers exist to achieving goals?):